paulaked/data25-visualisations/README.md

 - Next, make Publisher column uniform by changing all Unknown to N/A.
   This way, we can pick all rows with no value in a more efficient way.

+- Now we can create graphs to help visualise the data.

+- First, line graphs looking at how much of the total global sales are from different regions.

+- Next, a bar graph to see which genre and which platform sold best.
+  We can see that platform, shooter and RPG were the most popular genres...
+  ...whilst the GameBoy, NES and Sega Genesis were the most popular consoles.